ece362-purdue/proton-labs/lab6-spi/README.md

 Same as `cd_display1`, but you send the 16 characters to the second line of your display.

 Carefully check your code, and then head back to `main.c` and uncomment `STEP5`, which will call all the functions you just implemented.
 Upload your code and you should see your display show a reaffirming message!

+When it doesn't work:
+1. Check your wiring, carefully.
+Use a multimeter to perform continuity checks from the SPI lines to the display and from the display to the Proton board.
+2. Check your pins in `main.c` to ensure you are using the correct pins for SPI SCK, CSn and TX, and that they are SPI outputs.
+3. Ensure you are using the correct SPI peripheral associated with the pins you specified in `main.c`, and that you are consistently using that peripheral throughout your `chardisp.c` functions.
+4. Use an oscilloscope's Serial function, or the Logic Analyzer on an AD2/3, to watch the SPI signals as the `cd_init` function runs.
+You should see a series of commands being sent to the display, and then the text being displayed on it.
+Configure the data size based on the display type you are using, and the clock speed to 10 KHz.

 > [!IMPORTANT]
 > Show your TA your working display and that you are using the SPI peripheral.
 Show them the code you wrote, and that it passes the `chardisp` test case.